Conditions in reception facilities

 The Regional Centre is located 20 minutes by bus from the city centre.
 The building accommodating asylum seekers has four floors.
 It contains a total of 80 rooms, each with four beds, a toilet and a shower.
 On each floor there are two kitchens, each with two refrigerators, two stoves and two sinks.
 When assigning asylum seekers to different rooms, IGI-DAI takes into consideration their religion, nationality and gender.
 Families are accommodated together.

-The renovation of the Vasile Stolnicu centre started in July 2021.
+The renovation of the Vasile Stolnicu centre started in July 2021 and was finalised in March 2023.[22]
 All the asylum seekers were moved to the Tudor Gociu centre.
-Beneficiaries of international protection who had lived in the centre for a long period were rehoused by JRS.
-The director of Vasile Stolnicu reported that work will be finalised by the end of 2022.

-The Tudor Gociu centre is located in the 4th District, 30 minutes by tram from the city centre.
-The building has four floors.
+The building of Tudor Gociu has four floors.
 Asylum seekers are accommodated on the third and fourth floors.
-There are around 20 rooms for accommodation.
+There are 24 rooms for accommodation, one kitchen on each floor, four bathrooms and two washing rooms.
 All windows have metal bars.
-According to the JRS representative the centre looks like a detention centre.
-One room may accommodate four persons. there are four batrooms with four toilets and one kitchen on each floor with one refigerator in each kitchen.
 The director of the Vasile Stolnicu centre describe the rooms as a little bit too crowded.
 Bathrooms and toilets are separated according to gender.
 The JRS representative reported that privacy is lacking in the bathroom as the doors cannot be locked.
 There are no leisure/common rooms.
 There is no courtyard, so children and adults spend their time on the hallways or in their rooms.
-It was also mentioned that there are not enough office spaces for IGI-DAI.
-For a certain period of time, the logistics deprtment was based at the Stolnicu centre.

 The Regional Centre Giurgiu